floriankyn/floriankyn/README.md

 Developer.
 Teacher.
 Creative.
 -----------------------------

-Florian is a JavaScript Developer and Teacher with a passion for building funny or helpful apps through content.
-He currently is a Self-Employed, Working as a freelancer for 6 years.
-Creative, he has many projects behind the scene.
+Full Stack Software Engineer with a strong focus on React, Next.js, and AI-driven automation.
+Proven track record in building scalable web applications, real-time data pipelines, and intelligent systems that optimize performance and decision-making.
+Experienced in cloud-native architectures using AWS, Google Cloud, and Docker, with a passion for turning complex challenges into efficient, production-ready solutions.
+Fluent in English and French.

 * 🌍  I'm based in France
-* ✉️  You can contact me at [business@kynstudio.com](mailto:contact@florianlepage.com)
+* ✉️  You can contact me at [contact@florianlepage.com](mailto:contact@florianlepage.com)
 * 🚀  I'm currently working on a check vehicule app.

 <a href="https://www.github.com/floriankyn" target="_blank" rel="noreferrer"><img